murilolh/random_java_tests/README.md

 Random tests solved using Java.

 * ArrayApp - Solve problems related to Arrays.
-  * TwoSum - Solve the TwoSum problem, sorted and unsorted
+  * TwoSum - Solve the TwoSum problem, sorted and unsorted.
+  * ProductArrayExceptSelf - Solve the Product Array Except Self problem.
 * BitmapMatrixApp - Receives as input a matrix and output the number of times each number was found.
 * BlankApp - Blank App to start new apps.
 * BookApp - Solve a problem related to book information presentation.